kauassilva/switzerland-bank-rest-api/README.md

 The project was developed as part of the disciplines of *Software Management and Quality* and *Models, Methods and Techniques of Software Engineering*, of the *Computer Science* course.
 The objective of the project was to take any open source project and refactor it, including (if necessary) GRASP and SOLID principles, and Design Patterns; in addition, perform unit and integration tests, and ensure at least 80% code coverage.

-The URL of Switzerland Banl before the refactorings and tests: https://github.com/kauassilva/Switzerland_Bank
+The URL of Switzerland Bank before the refactorings and tests: https://github.com/kauassilva/Switzerland_Bank

 <br>